-Aumann (1974), (1987) introduced the notion of correlated equilibrium for complete information games.
+Aumann [1974], [1987] introduced the notion of correlated equilibrium for complete information games.
 A correlated equilibrium is a joint distribution over actions such that each player's action is optimal for that player if all the player knew is the action he is playing and the joint distribution over actions.
-Bayes correlated equilibrium is the natural incomplete information generalization where we (i) add incomplete information; and (ii) require that players' actions are optimal when they condition on their type as well as their equilibrium action.
+Bayes correlated equilibrium is the natural incomplete information generalization where we (i) add incomplete information; and (ii) require that players' actions be optimal when they condition on their type as well as their equilibrium action.
 This is the obedience condition.
-Bayes correlated equilibrium is the natural generalization of correlated equilibrium to incomplete information if we are interested only in the role of information in tightening obedience constraints.
+Thus Bayes correlated equilibrium captures only the role of information in tightening obedience constraints.
 Theorem 1 formalizes this motivation for studying Bayes correlated equilibrium: the solution concept captures rational behavior given that players have access to the signals in the information structure, but may have additional information.

 The existing literature on incomplete information correlated equilibrium has focussed on additional restrictions on behavior that capture the idea that players are constrained by what information is available to them.
 To put our solution concept in context, we report some key feasibility restrictions imposed in the literature.
 A decision rule $\sigma$ is belief invariant if, for each player i, the probability distribution over player i's actions that it induces depends only on player i's type, and is independent of other players' types and the state.
-Writing $\sigma_i: T \times \Theta \to \Delta(A_i)$ for the probability distribution over player i's actions induced by decision rule $\sigma$ is belief invariant for (G, S) if, for each player i, $\sigma_i(a_i|(t_i, t{-i}), \theta)$ is independent of $t{-i}$ and $\theta$ .
+Writing $\sigma_i: T \times \Theta \to \Delta(A_i)$ for the probability distribution over player i's actions induced by $\sigma$ , decision rule $\sigma$ is belief invariant for (G, S) if, for each player i, $\sigma_i(a_i|(t_i, t{-i}), \theta)$ is independent of $t{-i}$ and $\theta$ .
 An equivalent statement is that player i's beliefs about $(t{-i}, \theta)$ conditional on $t_i$ do not depend on $a_i$ .
 In the language of mediation it says that the mediator's recommendation does not give a player any additional information about the state and other players' types.
-The condition of belief invariance was introduced in this form and so named by Forges (2006).
-If a decision rule $\sigma$ is belief invariant for (G, S), then players have no less but also no more information under $\sigma$ and S than under information structure S. If we impose belief invariance as well as obedience on a decision rule, we get a solution concept that was introduced in Liu (2014).
+The condition of belief invariance was introduced in this form and so named by Forges [2006].
+If a decision rule $\sigma$ is belief invariant for (G, S), then players have no less but also no more information under $\sigma$ and S than under information structure S. If we impose belief invariance as well as obedience on a decision rule, we get a solution concept that was introduced in Liu [2015].